{{ result.summaryTitle }}

 What reference bandwidth should I use?

-Why do several different speeds all show cost 1?
+Why do several speeds show cost 1?

-Does a configured interface cost override auto-cost?
+Does a manual interface cost override auto-cost?

 Glossary: